The Homeowner's Guide To Gathering House Painting QuotesJeremy Holderness

 - Take a break-away razor knife or a utility knife with a sharp blade and score the surface of the newly-applied paint in a checkerboard pattern (like you’re playing tic-tac-toe), and also with some X’s so that the lines intersect at sharp angles.
 Make sure you use firm enough pressure that your scored lines penetrate the new coating and into the previous coating.

-- Take some good quality clear packing tape and apply the tape over top of the scored areas.
+- Take some good-quality clear packing tape and apply the tape over the top of the scored areas.
 Use your hand to apply firm pressure to the tape to make sure it is well-adhered to the surface.
 Grab a corner of the tape and peel it off of the surface at a sharp angle.

 - If you have only a very small amount of paint film on the tape then you should have good enough adhesion to paint, but if anything more than a very small amount of paint film comes off onto the tape then you do not.